 Every bit of gold leaf was repainted.
 Every one of 6,200 seats was recovered.
 In fact, there were now exactly 269 fewer seats.
 The company had surveyed the sightlines and ordered that seats be removed because they did not have an adequate view of the stage.
 They approved the purchase of a huge, 50,000-pound LED screen, which can be raised and lowered.
 It is the largest of its kind in the world.
 The projections from the screen’s “light emitting diodes” make all kinds of scenery possible, and take the audience on magical journeys.

 Another innovation was the sound system.
 Radio City wasn’t satisfied that the audience was hearing the Rockettes’ pre-recorded taps; they wanted the real thing.
 The company wouldn’t settle for the dancers to wear wired microphones and belt packs; they were too bulky, and slowed down costume changes.
 So they challenged the best engineers to come up with a solution.
-Today, when the Rockettes are doing a tap number during the Christmas Spectacular or New York Spectacular, they wear custom dance shoes that have a special cavity within the heel for a sound transmitter, so what the audience hears is the actual rhythmic tapping of 72 feet.
+Today, when the Rockettes are doing a tap number during the Christmas Spectacular, they wear custom dance shoes that have a special cavity within the heel for a sound transmitter, so what the audience hears is the actual rhythmic tapping of 72 feet.

 When the Rockettes appeared in the Christmas Spectacular at the newly re-opened Radio City in 1999, one of the new numbers featured Santa Claus and his workshop.
 Greg Barnes, the Tony Award-winning designer who’s known for his costumes for Follies, Flower Drum Song and the revival of Bye Bye Birdie, created many outfits for the Rockettes, but perhaps his most memorable idea was to dress them as reindeer, complete with antlers.
 At every performance, when they pranced on stage pulling Santa’s sled, they brought down the house.